Biological Aspects of Dog Sex

 Whether you own a herding dog, a working dog, or a competition dog, the ability to control your dog’s fear responses and courage is crucial to the success of your training.
 There are several steps you can take to help your dog overcome his fears.

-See also How to Handle Dog Care at Home
+See also How to Stop a Dog From Barking

 The first step is to determine the cause of your dog’s fear.
 It is important to note that most fears are caused by experiences that happened in your dog’s life.
 It is also important to record your dog’s history of fearful episodes.
 This will help you anticipate future fearful episodes.